-Yes, the new EHCs, which were introduced in August 2021 and became compulsory from 15 January 2022, are required for exporting horses from Britain to the EU or Northern Ireland (NI) and allow horses to travel without being blood tested for Equine Viral Arteritis (EVA).
+Yes, the EHCs whichbecame compulsory from 15 January 2022, and were amended in August 2024, are required for exporting horses from Britain to the EU or Northern Ireland (NI) and allow horses to travel without being blood tested for Equine Viral Arteritis (EVA).
 A blood test for Equine Infectious Anaemia (EIA) processed by the Animal and Plant Health Agency (APHA) laboratory, will still be required within 90 days of departure.
 The mare and foal are considered separate epidemiological units and as such will require their own EHC, negative EIA certificate and a microchip to have been implanted to be able to travel.